zeen101/leaky-paywall-bbpress/readme.txt

 == Frequently Asked Questions ==

-= What are the minimum requirements for zeen101's Leaky Paywall - Article Count Nag? =
+= What are the minimum requirements for zeen101's Leaky Paywall - bbPress? =

 You must have: